fwachsmuth/Filmkorn-Raw-Scanner/README.md

 # Filmkorn Raw-Scanner

+## This is totally outdated.

+Updated version is work in progress. 🚧

 ## What is this?
 The Filmkorn Raw-Scanner, formerly known as Piscanuino, is an open source solution to make film scanning in amazing quality possible at a lowe price.
 In factm the project originated from [a bet](https://www.filmvorfuehrer.de/topic/31851-challenge-framescanner-f%C3%BCr-350%E2%82%AC-bauen/):
 *Is it possible to build a high quality film scanner for < 350 €?*